lewpiotr1701/menu-slider-and-modal/README.md

 ## Menu Slider and Modal

-Simple landing page with sliding menu and modal
+Simple landing page with sliding menu and modal.